 The opinion shall take 14 days to be issued.
-Requesting an opinion must

-	be done at least 30 days before the worker decides to enter Canada.
-In

-	case the worker is already present inside Canada his/her status shall be

-	determined at the port of entry by the immigration officer.
+Requesting an opinion must be done at least 30 days before the worker decides to enter Canada.
+In case the worker is already present inside Canada his/her status shall be determined at the port of entry by the immigration officer.

-	Revoked LMIAs are the result of the cancellation of one or more

-	positions which restricts a foreign worker from obtaining a work permit

-	from Immigration, Refugees and Citizenships Canada (IRCC).
-An LMIA may

-	be revoked be if:
+Revoked LMIAs are the result of the cancellation of one or more positions that restricts a foreign worker from obtaining a work permit from Immigration, Refugees, and Citizenships Canada (IRCC).
+An LMIA may be revoked be if:

-	- Additional new information is provided after the employment of a

-	worker indicating potential negative effects on the labor in Canada.
+- Additional new information is provided after the employment of a worker indicating potential negative effects on the labor in Canada.

 - Information provided by the employer is fraudulent.